RashmitShrestha/gmo/ProjectDocument.md

 ## Other Contributions ##

+### Rashmit:

+#### Element System

+Between Flame, Frost, and Ferment, I implemented the elemental system, which includes the damage types, damage over time trackers for three elements, visual particle systems, and other behind-the-scenes and visual interactions between elements.
+This code is used ubiquitously in the combat system, especially in relation to elemental abilities.
+This can be found here [here](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/element_system.gd)

+#### Skill to Game Interactions

+With Jonathon's and other team members' implementation of the skill tree being complete, I took it upon myself to link these upgrades with changes in the game, such as increasing Warden's health, allowing the player to use certain skills, decreasing enemy speed, etc. This was done using a skill selection function that uses Godot's match statement to map between unique skill IDs and signal calls, found [here](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/SignalBus.gd)

+With the signals being implemented, there were listening connections in various places, such as in [warden.gd](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/characters/warden.gd), where, for example, modifying the stats of Warden changes his variables that are linked to his health, damage, speed, etc, as can be seen [here](https://github.com/RashmitShrestha/gmo/blob/a89b66bd0cbdb4a734145402bf267e436e5fed43/gmo/scripts/characters/warden.gd#L215).

+With this, I had to make decisions between utilizing additional changes to base values or using multipliers; I ended up going with multiplier values for all of health, damage, and speed, which scale with the original values instead of arbitrarily adding numbers.

+#### Slicing System

+Using Line2D to draw physical slices on the screen, I implemented the early version of the slicing system, in which the interactions with enemies were implemented in [Cursor.gd](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/cursor.gd), while the visual direction is located in [Slice.gd](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/commands/character_commands/player_commands/slice.gd) with the slice and trail system depending on inputs from trail presses.

+#### Elemental Skills

+**Trails**

+The trails are a part of each element, and they allow the players to draw a Line2D implementation on the game area in which fruits that interact with it will be affected; flame trail causes burn damage, frost slows down enemies and damages them, while the ferment trail implements life-steal with some damage as well.
+This utilizes the DoT (damage over time) system in [Character.gd](https://github.com/RashmitShrestha/gmo/blob/25c46ebaab7b57649d07e5c5d4cec8744993af1c/gmo/scripts/characters/character.gd#L19)

+**Special Abilities**

+Each element has its unique special ability as well, which I implemented or added to.

+- Flame Flinger uses the particle system to fling red particles towards the direction of the player.
+This is complemented by a quadrilateral-shaped Area2D node to detect enemies that are within that.
+Then a [clamp()](https://github.com/RashmitShrestha/gmo/blob/25c46ebaab7b57649d07e5c5d4cec8744993af1c/gmo/scripts/commands/character_commands/player_commands/flameflinger.gd#L139) function is used to calculate the damage the enemy receives based on their position to the source of the flames.
+As mentioned, this Area2D changes directions and position based on the player's direction

+- Freeze Frame, which is based on Jonathon's implementation, stops movement from all current enemies and gives them a particle effect, while potentially changing Warden's slice radius based on the tier of upgrades.
+The challenge originated from scene vs code interference, as it was getting switched somewhere else in the code.

+- Fertilizer Farm was easily the hardest one to implement, because it involves changing up the underlying fruit behavior to target other enemies based on distance, and then destroying itself after 10 seconds.
+This created errors with other components implemented by other team members, but through communicative coding and fixing bugs along the way.
+This took multiple signals and many changes in [fruit.gd](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/characters/fruit.gd) for full implementation

 ### Zi Zeng:
   *Enemy AI Targeting System* - Implemented dynamic target switching for enemy AI where fruits attack the peach tree by default but intelligently switch to the warden if the tree is destroyed.
 Added tree death detection that prevents enemies from attacking dead structures, fixing a gameplay exploit.
 This required careful integration with the signal system to respond to tree death events.
 [Fruit AI Logic](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/characters/fruit.gd#L40-L41) | [Tree Death System](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/peach_tree.gd#L21-L38)